9 1/2" long molders and a 9 1/2" long rabbet

-3/8" flat body chamfers and 1/2" flat chamfers on ends.
+3/8" flat body chamfers on the molders and heavy round chamfers on the rabbet body.
+1/2" flat chamfers on ends.
 Chamfers end with a step and a bold gouge cut.
 Early style relieved wedges.
-Shoulders with a molded edge.
+Molders have shoulders with a molded edge.
 All found in MA (separately over several years).

 S. Kilburn No